Graduate Certificate/Diploma/MA in Autism Studies

 Location: MIC Limerick/Dublin

 Certificate: Essay, presentation, case study & sample supports for autistic individuals.
-Diploma: Research proposal & systematic literature review.
+Diploma: Research proposal and review of current literature.
 MA: Research proposal & dissertation.

 - Programme Overview

 - How to Apply

 The Graduate Certificate, Graduate Diploma, and MA in Autism Studies are accredited by the University of Limerick and are delivered as a partnership between Mary Immaculate College and Middletown Centre for Autism.
 They are taught by experienced professionals from both MIC and Middletown Centre for Autism using both online and face-to-face teaching methods.
 Both agencies recognise the need for high quality graduate professional development and research opportunities in autism studies in Ireland/Northern Ireland, and offer the programmes in response to this need.

 Mary Immaculate is a College of Education and the Liberal Arts and has been providing teacher education since 1898.
 Mary Immaculate has considerable experience and expertise in the provision of teacher education in the area of Special and Inclusive Education including autism.
 The College’s Department of Educational Psychology, Inclusive and Special Education is led by Dr Johanna Fitzgerald.

 Middletown Centre for Autism is funded by the Department of Education and Skills and the Department of Education in Northern Ireland to promote excellence in the education of people with autism.
 As such, the Centre works on a referral basis with children who have complex needs in school and the Centre is one of the main providers of training for parents and educational professionals on the island of Ireland.

 The one-year Level 9 Graduate Certificate in Autism Studies (GCAS) is designed to provide students with an in-depth understanding of autism and explores overlapping areas from experiential, educational and supportive perspectives.